What are the services in Android systems and when are they used?

 27- The codes that should be in the MyService.java section are as follows:

-In the code above, we first created an example of a MediaPlayer method with a custom name in this project, soundPlayer.
+In the code above, we first created a MediaPlayer method with a custom name in this project, soundPlayer.
 This method is used to play audio files on Android systems.
 The onCreate method will be called when a service is first created using startService or bindService.
 That is why we include the code that needs to be executed once in this project.

 In the code above, we specify the location of the audio file using MediaPlayer.create.
 In the next line of code above, I set the false value for setLooper so that the audio file is not played after it is finished.